 Directed Acyclic Graph (DAG)

-A directed acyclic graph (DAG) is a type of data structure aiming to improve upon shortcomings of a conventional blockchain.
-One difference between a DAG and a standard blockchain is that DAGs have no blocks, though transactions come through via nodes.
+A directed acyclic graph (DAG) is a type of data structure aiming to improve upon shortcomings of a conventional blockchain, particularly scalability.
+A DAG has no blocks, though transactions come through via nodes, and works like a graph with various vertices and edges.
+It moves in only one direction and records in the form of vertices on top of each other, with each vertex representing a transaction.

-A DAG has many different solutions and benefits as compared to a traditional blockchain.
-For example, a DAG offers high transaction speeds since blocks do not limit them.
-Another benefit of a DAG is its minimal transaction costs compared to blockchains like Ethereum and Bitcoin.
+A DAG has many different solutions and benefits compared to a traditional blockchain.
+For example, it offers high transaction speeds since blocks do not limit DAGs and minimal transaction costs compared to blockchains like Ethereum and Bitcoin.

 Key Takeaway